Pat Travers: Acclaim

-As of 2021, the band consists of Travers (vocals, guitars), Tommy Craig (drums), and David Pastorius (bass).

 In popular culture

-"Rage of Travers," the ninth track on The Mountain Goats' 2017 album Goths, retells an incident in which Travers—on tour in 1982 or 1983—showed up, guitar in hand and looking to jam, at a Bauhaus concert after his own gig ended.
+"Rage of Travers", the ninth track on The Mountain Goats' 2017 album Goths, retells an incident in which Travers—on tour in 1982 or 1983—showed up, guitar in hand and looking to jam, at a Bauhaus concert after his own gig ended.
 The chorus, "Nobody wants to hear the 12-bar blues/from a guy in platform shoes", highlights the speed with which the commercial landscape of rock changed in the early 1980s, especially as MTV promoted more visually distinctive acts.

+In the 2004 movie Sideways, the song "Snortin' Whiskey" is playing as Miles tries to recover Jack's wallet.

+In the 1983 movie Valley Girl, the song "I La La La Love You" is playing when Randy, Julie, Fred and Stacey leave the party and head to Hollywood.